 No one plays the clarinet the way you play my heart.

 Which is, just confusing.
 Why reference a boring song on one of your more interesting tracks?
 Perhaps there’s a little truth in the criticism from Rolling Stone8 back in the day when they criticized this album for having no lyrics on the inner sleeve, inferring Prince put his songwriting in the backseat for this album.
-The lack of something to say doesn’t necessarily hurt the album, as it was always intended to be “a parade”, a long-sweeping, celebratory occasion, and it succeeds beautifully; maybe even more so on the tracks with the more uninspired lyrics.
-“Life Can Be So Nice” is a continuation of that stimulation, breaking down into a dramatic synth-orchestra whirlwind that gives way to the elegant instrumental, “Venus de Milo”, which uses its slow build-up7, only possible by the excellent drum track from Sheila E., to give way to one of Fischer’s more subdued, regal orchestration; shining beautifully like a full moon in the night sky.
+The lack of something to say doesn’t necessarily hurt the album, as it was always intended to be “a parade,” a long-sweeping, celebratory occasion, and it succeeds beautifully; maybe even more so on the tracks with the more uninspired lyrics.
+“Life Can Be So Nice” continues that stimulation, breaking down into a dramatic synth-orchestra whirlwind that gives way to the elegant instrumental “Venus de Milo,” which uses its slow build-up7, only possible by the excellent drum track from Sheila E., to give way to one of Fischer’s more subdued, regal orchestration; shining beautifully like a full moon in the night sky.

 Being heavily involved in a process can be frustrating when you’re not given freedom to alter the process in some way.
 Wendy & Lisa had both by this point been integral components in the success of a record-breaking album, amazing live performances, and essential life experiences in Prince’s career, and on side one they were mostly relegated to backup vocals.
 It’s like the early phase of his career all over again, except now the band had begun to expand, meaning everyone was replaceable.
 It’s kind of amazing then that with all that tension, we were given such a remarkably elegant side of music.

 “Kiss” is one of the reasons people can casually call Prince a “bad motherfucker” without anyone batting an eye.
-That seductive falsetto effortlessly hits the pitch needed to propel this barren banger to his third number one hit.
-The backbeat driven, hip-hop influencing bluesy sound of the track is at odds with the lush classicism of the LP, but yet, the sexual energy and obvious lead single appeal gives “Kiss” a snug spot between the understated sentimental “Do U Lie?”, and the uptempo power ballad “Anotherloverholenyohead”; which cuts “Kiss” off on the record immediately after the final time Prince utters the word, rather than allow it the short, guitar strum outro it received on the single and subsequent digital rereleases of this album.
+That seductive falsetto effortlessly hits the pitch needed to propel this barren banger to his third number-one hit.
+The backbeat-driven, hip hop influencing, bluesy sound of the track is at odds with the lush classicism of the LP, but yet, the sexual energy and obvious lead single appeal gives “Kiss” a snug spot between the understated sentimental “Do U Lie?,” and the uptempo power ballad “Anotherloverholenyohead.”
+Interestingly enough, “Anotherloverholenyohead” cuts “Kiss” off on the record immediately after the final time Prince utters the word, rather than allow it the short, guitar strum outro it received on the single and subsequent digital rereleases of this album.

-The brimming chorus of “Anotherloverholenyohead” is allowed the space needed to get across the looming desperation; partially due to the excellence to pacing of the record.
-The tasteful violins and spacey accordion and woodwinds of “Do U Lie?” retreats into the bluesy R&B rhythm arrangement of “Kiss” masterfully, meaning when the first mournful verse of “Anotherloverholenyohead” reaches its climax, the appropriate gravity is given to the situation.
-Cheesy hooks aside, “Anotherloverholenyohead” demonstrates Prince’s ability to really fuse genres into something that defies definition, as the composition can only be described as vintage Prince, which is funny since this is the first time he had attempted to incorporate classical, baroque-styled pop and hints of jazz into his music.
+The brimming chorus of “Anotherloverholenyohead” is allowed the space needed to get across the looming desperation, partially due to the excellence to pacing of the record.
+The tasteful violins, as well as the spacey accordion and woodwinds of “Do U Lie?” retreat into the bluesy R&B rhythm arrangement of “Kiss” masterfully; meaning when the first mournful verse of “Anotherloverholenyohead” reaches its climax, the appropriate gravity is given to the situation.
+Cheesy hooks aside, “Anotherloverholenyohead” demonstrates Prince’s ability to really fuse genres into something that defies definition, as the composition can only be described as vintage Prince, which is funny, since this is the first time he had attempted to incorporate classical, baroque-styled pop and hints of jazz into his music.

-Ending the proceedings with perhaps his best ballad ever, the ever-sentimental “Sometimes It Snows in April”, Prince discusses his character from the film as a metaphor for anyone who has lost someone close to them.
+Ending the proceedings with perhaps his best ballad ever, the ever-sentimental “Sometimes It Snows in April,” Prince discusses his character from the film as a metaphor for anyone who has lost someone close to them.
 Fittingly, D’Angelo sang the song on The Tonight Show9 just five days after Prince’s passing on April 21st, 2016.
-The definition of bittersweet, it naturally concludes the album on a powerful, if not anthemic, note.
-The instrumentation only features himself on the piano and Wendy on guitar, with Lisa adding other keyboard work, and the duo adding backup vocals; resulting in one of the most beautiful songs in Prince’s entire catalog.
+The song is the definition of bittersweet, it naturally concludes the album on a powerful, if not anthemic note.
+The instrumentation only features himself on piano, Wendy on guitar, and Lisa adding other keyboard work, as well as the duo adding backup vocals; resulting in one of the most beautiful songs in Prince’s entire catalog.
 If you never listen to Parade all the way through, do yourself a favor and listen to this song.

 Much like the record itself, this review must end on a rather dour note.
-On September 9th, 1986, after a month of touring Europe, Prince and The Revolution officially disbanded after the second encore ended with Prince smashing every guitar in the band’s possession after an emotional performance of “Purple Rain”; the flight back home and subsequent October announcement was simply formalities.
-Whereas most would be upset at this outcome, it’s here where I believe Prince most bought into his own songwriting, for when his band imploded on him, he carried on, leaving us with this message;
+On September 9th, 1986, after a month of touring Europe, Prince and The Revolution officially disbanded after the second encore ended with Prince smashing every guitar in the band’s possession after an emotional performance of “Purple Rain.”
+The flight back home and subsequent October announcement were simply formalities.
+Whereas most would be upset at this outcome, it’s here where I believe Prince most bought into his own songwriting, for when his band imploded on him, he carried on, leaving us with this message,

 Always cry for love, never cry for pain.